prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

 The 400C has a clean, modern, and minimalistic design with an entirely steel exterior.

-The overall design of the case feels sleek and refined.
-It has a nice black finish with a large side-panel window, allowing you to peek inside and take a look at your components.

-Although it's not flashy, when you step into the room, the case has a presence.

-Its minimalistic design is almost graceful in a way – its visual points of interest are subtler compared to other flashy cases with bright lights that are dying for attention.
+This case knows it's good-looking, and doesn't have to show off to get the attention it deserves.

 <figure>
 <img class="img-middle" alt="back of corsair carbide 400c" src="/img/case/corsair-carbide-400c-back.jpg" />
 <figcaption><p>Image courtesy of <a target="_blank" href="https://www.pcmag.com/review/344852/corsair-carbide-clear-400c">PC Mag review</a></p></figcaption>
 </figure>

-This case, on the other hand, knows it's good-looking, and doesn't have to show off to get the attention it deserves.
+This case knows it's good-looking, and doesn't have to show off to get the attention it deserves.

 On a more serious note, I'd like to talk about the actual design features of the case.